htw-imi-showtime/showtime-website/content/ws24/master/m3-ergovision/techstack.md

 By harnessing Nuxt, the team was able to create reusable UI components, accelerate development speed, and deliver a modern and intuitive web application, enhancing the overall user experience.

 [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript)<br>
 JavaScript is a versatile and widely used programming language that enables the development of interactive and dynamic web applications.
-By leveraging JavaScript, the team was able to create engaging and responsive user interfaces, implement complex logic, and enhance the functionality of VeloScape.
+By leveraging JavaScript, the team was able to create engaging and responsive user interfaces, implement complex logic, and enhance the functionality of ErgoScape.

 [TypeScript](https://typescriptlang.org)<br>
 TypeScript is a powerful superset of JavaScript and introduces static typing.
 With TypeScript, errors can be caught early during development, leading to more reliable and maintainable code.
 The enhanced tooling support, including code autocompletion and refactoring suggestions, also contributes to increased productivity.